SonySemiconductorSolutions/ssih-music/docs/Tutorial.en.md

     4. In "Tools" > "Serial Port", click on the COM port where Spresense is connected.
     5. Click "Sketch" > "Write to microcomputer board".
     6. Wait until it says, "Writing to board complete".
-        * If it fails, try again from "Installing the Spresense Bootloader" in the [Spresense Arduino Library Getting Started Guide](https://developer.sony.com/develop/spresense/docs/arduino_set_up_en.html).
+        * If it fails, try again from "Installing the Spresense Bootloader" in the [Getting Started with Spresense Arduino](https://developer.sony.com/develop/spresense/docs/arduino_set_up_ja.html).
 3. Write DSP binaries to SD card.
     1. Open the Arduino IDE and click "File" > "Sample Sketch" > "Audio" > "dsp_installer" > "src_installer".
     2. Click "Tools" > "Board" > "Spresense Board" > "Spresense".